Miscellaneous centre

-Miscellaneous centre (Divers centre, DVC) in France refers to centrist candidates who are not members of any large party.
-It is a nuance and de facto a political label created by the French Ministry of the Interior in 2020.
+Miscellaneous centre (Divers centre, DVC) in the nation of France refers to centrist candidates who are not members of any large party.
+It is a nuanced and de facto a political label created by the French Ministry of the Interior in 2020.

-Affiliated MPs in the 15th legislature sit as Non-Attached Members.
+Affiliated MPs in the 15th legislature (2017 to 2022) sat as Non-Attached Members.

 History

 From 2001 to 2008, the declaration of political nuance "without label" is no longer authorized by the Ministry of the Interior and the nuance "various centers" does not exist, the candidates and lists presenting themselves as "without label" or "Centrists" were then classified as "various right" (DVD) or "various left" (DVG) according to the political tendency declared or supposed closest.
 In 2008, the introduction of the LDIV nuance for the “miscellaneous” list made it possible to counterbalance this device.

 Controversy

-Several opposition parties accuse the government of having created this new political nuance to "manipulate" the municipal elections of March 2020 by promoting the results of La République en Marche and its allies.
+Several opposition parties accuse the government of having created this new political nuance to "manipulate" the municipal elections of March 2020 by promoting the results of La République en Marche! and its allies.